Q: Is a kilogram the only SI base unit with an SI prefix as part of its name? ¶

 Q: Is a kilogram a unit of mass? ¶

-A: Yes, and a property which corresponds to the common perception of how "heavy" an object is.
+A: Yes, and a property corresponding to the common perception of how "heavy" an object is.

 Q: Is a kilogram redefined in this manner? ¶